Tutorial Gateway

 Find String hashCode in Java 1

-The following statements will find the Java string hashCode method of the above specified string.
+The following Java. string hashcode statements will find the value of str.

 int a = str.hashCode();

-If you observe the above screenshot, above statement is returning 2337 as output.
+If you observe the above Java screenshot, the statement returns 2337 as output.
 Let us find the same using the standard formula:

 HashCode = s[0]*31(n-1) + s[1]*31(n-2) + .. s(n-2)

-As we all know that the Character at position 0 is H, Character at position 1 is i and the string length is 2
+As we all know, the character at position 0 is H, the Character at position 1 is i, and the length is 2.

 ==> H*31(2-1) + i*31(2-2)

-As we all know that, ASCII code of H is 72 and i is 105.
+As we all know, the ASCII code of H is 72, and i is 105.
 It means,

 ==> 72 * 31 + 105 * 1 (Anything Power 0 is 1)